lukasgarbas/mask-rcnn-traffic/README.md

 # Final Results

-I processed all 30000 for the final presentation of the project.
-Output CSV file (format as discussed in the previous section) can be found in detections folder here.
+I processed all 30000 frames for the final presentation of the project.
+Output CSV file (format as discussed in the previous section) can be found in detections folder (here).

 Below is an example how the trained model performs on our traffic data: